 The New Jersey attorneys at Schall & Barasch LLC have negotiated hundreds of severance packages for their clients over the years.
 In many of these cases, they were able to negotiate substantial severance package benefits where none had been offered or otherwise greatly enhance the amount of severance pay that was initially presented.

-If you need help to review or negotiate your severance package, please contact our firm by filling out our online form.
+If you need help to review or negotiate your severance package in New Jersey, please contact our firm by filling out our online form.